 This report covers my Waitematā Local Board Activities in mid-March to mid-April 2019 as Lead of the Planning and Heritage portfolio; co-holder of the Transport portfolio; Local Board representative on the Parnell Business Association; and, member of the Auckland Domain Committee.

-- I submitted in person to the Hearings Panel for the Ferry Terminal and Queens Wharf resource consent on behalf of the Local Board on 28 March.
+- I submitted in person, along with Local Board Chair Pippa Coom, to the Hearings Panel for the Ferry Terminal and Queens Wharf resource consent on behalf of the Local Board on 28 March.
 Further details below in the Heritage & Planning portfolio report

-- A project manager has been appointed for the installation of the bollards by Saint Patrick’s Square
+- A project manager has been appointed for the installation of the bollards in Saint Patrick’s Square

 - I keep track of resource consent applications as they are received by Council, requesting further information, plans and Assessments of Environmental Effects for applications of interest.
 Significant applications are referred to the relevant residents’ associations for their input which I then relay to planners as part of the Local Board’s input.
 Reporting of resource consent applications, planning portfolio input, hearings and decisions in the Local Board area for this month is detailed in the Heritage, Urban Design and Planning section of this report under the headings ‘Planning’: ‘Resource Consents’

 Demolition work has begun on the building at the eastern end of the Cathedral.